sql-js/sql.js/CONTRIBUTING.md

 4. Click on Terminal->New Terminal to be dropped into a terminal inside the dev environment.
 5. Run `$ npm install` to install the required modules
 6. Run `$ npm test` to ensure all tests pass
-7. Run `$ npm rebuild` to re-compile the project from scratch (using the version of EMSDK installed in the container).
+7. Run `$ npm run rebuild` to re-compile the project from scratch (using the version of EMSDK installed in the container).
 8. Run `$ npm test` to ensure all tests pass after said rebuild

 You're now ready for development!